dictyBase/mdviewer/README.md

   - Auto-linking
   - Footnotes
   - Definition lists
+- 📊 **Mermaid diagrams** with client-side rendering support:
+  - Flowcharts
+  - Sequence diagrams
+  - Pie charts
+  - Class diagrams
+  - And all other Mermaid diagram types
 - 📱 **Responsive design** works on mobile and desktop
 - 🚀 **Fast and lightweight** - pure Go with minimal dependencies